south1907/addmember-telegram/README.md

  > `accounts`: list String of your phones

- * Step 3: After setting up your `config.json` or running `python make_config.py` file, run `python3 init_session.py`, enter phone and the code you received
+ * Step 3: After setting up your `config.json`, run `python3 init_session.py`, enter phone and the code you received

  ![Init session](images/step1.png)